-How Much Do You Know About The Digital Tax Coming In 2020?
+How Much Do You Know About The Digital Tax In Malaysia?

-Some of the concern involved whether or not this could lead to double taxation, creating a heavier strain on an already higher cost of living.
+Some of the concerns involved whether or not this could lead to double taxation, creating a heavier strain on an already higher cost of living.
 For example, as a taxpayer in Malaysia, you will now need to pay for the digital tax imposed on using Google G Suite services like Youtube Premium, Youtube Music and Google Play.

-While the talks about digital tax have been going on for some time, the implementation will be in January 2020, in tandem with other implementations to be announced during the tabling of Budget 2020 on Oct 11, this year.
+The digital tax was finally implemented in January 2020, in tandem with the other implementations announced during the tabling of Budget 2020 in October 2019.

 The dawn of e-commerce has made it easy for any creative entrepreneur to sell their wares or service across the globe.
 Whether you’re in Mexico or Spain, China or Russia, you will be able to sell or buy products and services from and to anyone and anywhere, including Malaysia.
 When it comes to the taxing aspect though, they are mostly subjected to the tax of the country they’re in rather than the country they’re selling to.